zayne-kirkham/stat386-projects/_posts/2022-11-19-World-Wars-EDA.md

 ---
 layout: post
-title:  "The Wars To End All Wars: an EDA Into the World Wars"
+title:  "The Wars To End All Wars"
 date:  2022-10-18
 author: Zayne Kirkham
 description: An exploration into the casualties of the wars that shook the entire world.